-Angela Bassa is the director of data science and head of data science and machine learning at iRobot, a technology company focused on robotics (you might have clean floors thanks to a Roomba).
+Angela Bassa is the head of data science and machine learning and the director of data science at iRobot, a technology company focused on robotics (you might have heard of the Roomba).
 Prior to joining iRobot, Angela wore several different hats, including working as a financial analyst at Morgan Stanley, the senior manager of big data analytics and platform engineering at EnerNOC, and even a scuba instructor in the U.S. Virgin Islands.

 Join Angela and I as we discuss the role data science plays in robotics and explore:

 - Why Angela doesn’t believe in a division between technical and non-technical skill

 - Why Angela came to iRobot and her mission

 - What data breadcrumbs are and what you should know about themThe difference between technical skills and non-technical skills and the skill Angela believes matters most when turning data science into a producer of decision support

 - Why the last mile of the UX is often way longer than one mile

 - The critical role expectation management plays in data science, how Angela handles delivering surprise findings to the business, and the marketing skill she taps to help her build trust

 Resources and Links

 Quotes from Today's Episode